lucasponce/minicmsportlet/README.md

 Installation
 ------------

+Steps:

-[1]	Update build.properties with the path of your jboss-epp-5.2 home and with your "all" based instance name.
+	- [1]	Update build.properties with the path of your jboss-epp-5.2 home and with your "all" based instance name.
-[2]	ant install to compile and deploy minicmslib.jar into $INSTANCE/lib folder and minicmsportlet.war into $INSTANCE/deploy folder.
+	- [2]	ant install to compile and deploy minicmslib.jar into $INSTANCE/lib folder and minicmsportlet.war into $INSTANCE/deploy folder.
-[3]	Start your instance
+	- [3]	Start your instance
-[4]	Take a look into minitutorial about how to create new portal pages with MinimalCMS portlets and start editing web content.
+	- [4]	Take a look into minitutorial about how to create new portal pages with MinimalCMS portlets and start editing web content.

 Configuration
 -------------